fygar256/general-assembler-axx/README.md

 ・Expression, value

 There is an assignment operator `:=`.
 When `d:=24` is used, 24 is assigned to the variable d.
-The value of the assignment operator is the assigned value.
+The value of an assignment operator is the assigned value.

 The prefix operator `#` takes the value of the symbol that follows.

-The prefix operator `@` returns How many bits the value contains.
+The prefix operator `@` returns the number of bits of the value that follows.
 I named this the snake-rounded operator.

-The binary operator `'` is used with `a'24`, which sign-extends the 24th bit of a as the sign bit.
+The binary operator `'`, when `a'24` is used, the 24th bit of a is made the sign bit and sign-extended.
 I named this the SEX operator.

 The binary operator `**` is exponentiation.